haziqj/iprior/cran-comments.md

   The Title field should be in title case, current version then in title case:
   'Linear Regression using I-priors'
   'Linear Regression using I-Priors'

+  *This is my first submission.
+Wicher Bergsma is the name of a colleague whose paper I have cited in the Description field. iprior and lm are R functions which I have mentioned in the Description field.
+'I-prior' is a proper noun which has already been correcly capitalised.*